prafulpol7/Music-Data-Analysis-Using-SQL-and-Power-BI/README.md

 Question - 2) List down bottom 5 tracks with albums based on thier less duration time

+The Power BI file is also included for better visualization.

 The insights or call it answers for these questions have provided in the sql file.